Sebastian Menke: Later life and death

-In 1985 Msgr.
-Menke retired as the cathedral rector and took up residence at St. Mary’s Church in Iowa City.
+In 1985, Menke retired as the cathedral rector and took up residence at St. Mary's Church in Iowa City.
 At the end of 1991 he left Iowa City and retired to St. Vincent Center in Davenport.
-He died in 2002 at the age of 91.
+He died on April 21, 2002, aged 91.
 Memorial Masses were held at Christ the King Chapel at St. Ambrose and Sacred Heart Cathedral.
 He donated his body to the Department of Anatomy at the University of Iowa, which was later buried in the Priests' Circle of Mount Calvary Cemetery in Davenport.

 Legacy

 The Menke Observatory is an astronomical observatory owned and operated by St. Ambrose University.
-It was named in honor of Msgr.
-Menke.
+It was named in honor of Menke.